-Methodologies and Best Available Information for monitoring programs for HCV 1:
+Methodologies and Best Available Information\ for monitoring programs for HCV 1:

-National or regional methodologies for monitoring occurrences of the HCV 1 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF For endemic and RTE species Consider the resources at GuyCon (2018b). Х For endemic and RTE species: Consider collaborative monitoring with Indigenous Peoples.
-(Per IIRCD, 2017; Montambault et al, 2002; others) For use of indicator species and line transects as a biodiversity monitoring approach, see TIS (2015) For monitoring of potential impacts and of potential illegal or unauthorized activities in the forest, consider collaborative monitoring with Indigenous Peoples.
-(Per IIRCD, 2017; others) For examples of best practices for collaborative monitoring with Indigenous Peoples, see the Iwokrama International Center and the North Rupununi District Development Board x X Consider Hayes et al (2003).
-(While developed for Central America, it may be helpful for similar ecosystems in South America.)
-For additional guidance, consider: FSC (20XXa) and HCVRN (2014) (e.g., Part 3).
+National or regional methodologies for monitoring occurrences of the HCV 1 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIM F For use of indicator species and line transects as a biodiversity monitoring approach, see TIS (2015) Consider Hayes et al (2003); while developed for Central America, it may also be helpful for similar ecosystems in South America.
+For other basic monitoring guidance, consider: FSC (2019) and HCVRN (2014) (e.g., Part 3).

-HCV 2 - Landscape-level ecosystems and mosaics.
-Intact forest landscapes and large landscape-level ecosystems and ecosystem mosaics that are significant at global, regional or national levels, and that contain viable populations of the great majority of the naturally occurring species in natural patterns of distribution and abundance.
+HCV 2 - Landscape\-level ecosystems\ and mosaics.
+Intact forest landscapes and large landscape\-level ecosystems\ and ecosystem\ mosaics that are significant\ at global, regional or national levels, and that contain viable populations of the great majority of the naturally occurring species in natural patterns of distribution and abundance.

-Element 1: Intact forest landscapes:
+Element 1: Intact forest landscapes\:

-National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Intact Forest Landscapes (IFLs).
-Given Guyana's small size, this includes IFLs only occurring partially within the country.
-IFL maps for 2017; see Global Forest Watch. Х Х
+National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Intact Forest Landscapes (IFLs) IFL maps for 2013 and 2017; see Global Forest Watch. Χ Χ

-Element 2: Large landscape-level ecosystems that are significant at global, regional or national levels, and that contain viable populations of the great majority of the naturally occurring species in natural patterns of distribution and abundance:
+Element 2: Large landscape\-level ecosystems\ that are significant\ at global, regional or national levels, and that contain viable populations of the great majority of the naturally occurring species in natural patterns of distribution and abundance:

-National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Important wetlands, e.g., North Rupununi Wetlands.
-(Per NRDDB, 2018) Forests that cover more than 1,000 ha contiguously within non-moist forest ecoregions.
-(Per WWF, 2011) Native forests that, in the context of Guyana, are relatively large and unaffected by industrial forest management, and have successional stages, forest structures, and species composition that are similar in distribution and abundance to native forests that have experienced minimal human disturbance (traditional Indigenous management regimes not withstanding).
-Mapping and other data on forest cover, age, succession, structure, species composition, habitat connectivity, anthropogenic disturbance, roadless areas, wilderness X Other forests recognized as being regionally significant at the bioregion or larger scale in formally recognized reports or peer-reviewed journals, due to the unusual landscape-scale biodiversity values provided by size and condition of the forest relative to regional forest land cover and land use trends RAMSAR sites, if any are designated in the future.
-(Note that none are currently designated).
-RAMSAR (see References) Х х
+National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Important wetlands, e.g., RAMSAR sites, e.g., Coppenamenonding Nature RAMSAR (see References) Х X Reserve (including its mangrove forests) Forests that cover more than 1,000 ha contiguously within non-moist forest ecoregions.
+(WWF, 2011) Native forests that, in the context of Suriname, are relatively large, relatively unaffected by industrial forest management, and have successional stages, forest structures, and species composition that are similar in distribution and abundance to native forests that have experienced minimal human disturbance (traditional Indigenous management regimes not withstanding).
+Mapping and other data on forest cover, age, succession, structure, species composition, habitat connectivity, anthropogenic disturbance, etc. X Other forests recognized as being regionally significant at the bioregion or larger scale in formally recognized reports or peer-reviewed journals, due to the unusual landscape-scale biodiversity values provided by size and condition of the forest relative to regional forest land cover and land use trends

-Element 3: Ecosystem mosaics that are significant at global, regional or national levels, and that contain viable populations of the great majority of the naturally occurring species in natural patterns of distribution and abundance:
+Element 3: Ecosystem\ mosaics that are significant\ at global, regional or national levels, and that contain viable populations of the great majority of the naturally occurring species in natural patterns of distribution and abundance: